yambo-code/yambopy/docs/source/tutorial.rst

 **3. BSE**

-Once the dielectric function is calculated its time to collect the data in one folder and do the last step of the calculation: solve the Bethe-Salpeter equation.
+Once the dielectric function is calculated its time to collect the data in one folder and do the last step of the calculation: generate the BSE Hamiltonian, diagonalize it and calculate the absorption.
-The `merge_eps.py` gathers the dielectric function databases into one folder with the correct numeration.
-In the next version of `yambo` this step won\'t be necessary (yambo will write the databases with the correct numeration).
-The the last step is to generate the BSE Hamiltonian and diagonalize it.

 .. code-block:: python